emanueleusai/ML4SCI-1/ParticleImagesChallenge/ReadMe.md

 ## Example Notebook:      [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ML4SCIHackathon/ML4SCI/blob/main/ParticleImagesChallenge/ParticleImages.ipynb)
 ![GitHub Logo](images/CollisionImage.png)

-## Introduction
-Machine Learning algorithms have become an increasingly important tool for data analysis at the Large Hadron Collider (LHC) from particle identification to the discovery of the Higgs boson.
+Machine Learning algorithms have become an increasingly important tool for analyzing the data from the Large Hadron Collider (LHC).
+Identification of particles in LHC collisions is one of the principle task of LHC detector reconstruction algorithms.

-The analysis of data collected at the LHC often involves the classification of hadronic jets and particles in collision events.
-The first step to the construction of the detector images is generation of images for the electromagnetic calorimeter (ECAL).
-For this subdetector, each pixel in the image corresponds to a crystal of ECAL.
-We have provided you the image dataset which can be accessed as shown in the sample Google Colab Jupyter Notebook provided.
+Here we present a challenge where one of the detectors (the Electromagnetic Calorimeter or ECAL) is used as a camera to analyze detector images from two types of particles: electrons and photons that deposit their energy in this detector.

 ## Dataset
-The intensity of each pixel is proportional to the energy measured in the corresponding crystal.
-Other data attribute: timing of the energy deposit are also available, though this may not help the model to improve the classification performance much.
-The dataset contains 32x32 Images of the hit energy and its timing (channel 1: hit energy and channel 2: its timing) in each calorimeter cell (one cell = one pixel) for the two classes of particles: Electron and Photon.
-The dataset contains around four hundred thousand images for electron and photon i.e. around two hundred thousand images each.
-Please note that besides the model performance on the provided dataset, your model will also be evaluated on an unseen test dataset.
+Each pixel in the image corresponds to a detector cell, while the intensity of the pixel corresponds to how much energy is measured in that cell.
+Timing of the energy deposits are also available, though this may or may not be relevant.
+The dataset contains 32x32 Images of the energy hits and their timing (channel 1: hit energy and channel 2: its timing) in each calorimeter cell (one cell = one pixel) for the two classes of particles: Electrons and Photons.
+The dataset contains around four hundred thousand images for electrons and photons.
+Please note that your final model will be evaluated on an unseen test dataset.
 ## Algorithm
 Please use a Machine Learning model of your choice to achieve the highest possible classification performance on the provided dataset.
 Please provide a Jupyter Notebook that shows your solution.
 ## Evaluation Metrics